HUS as a promoter of health and wellbeing

 - Implementation of the Tobacco-free Finland 2030 and Smoke-free Hospital programs

-Contact person: Heli Kaira
+Contact person: Katrimaija Luurila

 There are approximately 60,000 marginalized young people in Finland, and as many as 350,000 children and adolescents are at risk of exclusion.
 Exclusion from society and its systems challenges not only the social economy, but it is also a humane issue affecting the individual as well as involving economic, health, and social factors.
 The cost to society is approximately EUR 1 million if a young person is permanently excluded from the labor market.